Zakk-Yang/news-article-scraper-comparison/README.md

 # news-article-scraper-comparison

-This is a new project.
+This project will be updated in a weekly base.